Uniform Time Act: Non-observers

 The state of Hawaii has never observed daylight saving, even during World War II when "War Time" was observed by other states as an energy saving measure.

+The territories of the Northern Mariana Islands, Puerto Rico, American Samoa, Guam, and U.S. Virgin Islands also do not observe Daylight Saving Time.

 Observance of daylight saving varied by county in Indiana, which is divided by the Eastern/Central time zone boundary, until April 2, 2006, when the entire state once again observed DST, a first since Congress repealed the Standard Time Act of 1918.

-The commonwealths of the Northern Mariana Islands and Puerto Rico and the territories of American Samoa, Guam, and U.S. Virgin Islands also do not observe Daylight Saving Time.

 Arizona has not observed daylight saving since the year following the enactment of the Uniform Time Act of 1966.
 Native American nations within Arizona may choose.
 The Navajo Nation has chosen to use daylight saving throughout its territory, which includes parts of New Mexico and Utah where daylight saving is observed.
 The Hopi Nation, with territory surrounded entirely by the Arizona portion of the Navajo Nation, has chosen not to observe daylight saving.